cdapio/cdap/cdap-docs/admin-manual/source/5-installation/cloudera/cm-1-preparing-roles.rst

 #.
 Ensure that YARN has sufficient memory capacity by lowering the default minimum container
    size (controlled by the property ``yarn.scheduler.minimum-allocation-mb``).
 Lack of YARN memory capacity is the leading cause of apparent failures that we see reported.
+   We recommend starting with these settings:

+   - ``yarn.nodemanager.delete.debug-delay-sec``: 43200
+   - ``yarn.scheduler.minimum-allocation-mb``: 512 mb
+   - ``yarn.nodemanager.resource.memory-mb``: Adjust if you need to raise memory per nodemanager
+   - ``yarn.nodemanager.resource.cpu-vcores``: Adjust if you need to raise vcores per nodemanager

 #.
 For Kerberos-enabled Hadoop clusters: